EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: Introduction

 In this paper, we address these issues by introducing an AR (augmented reality) inspired ROV teleoperation interface that generates third-person (exocentric) perspectives as well as provides interactive control choices for viewpoint selection.
-As shown in Fig.~\ref{fig:intro}, the proposed console can generate multiple exocentric views from past egocentric images, with a virtual ROV\invis{'s point cloud} projected on the images as if it were taken by a third person following \invis{immediately behind} the robot.
-Our earlier work introduced the idea of EOB (Eye On the Back) visuals~\cite{islam2024eob}, which produces a single third-person view from immediately behind the ROV to facilitate better teleoperation.
-This work develops the AR-based end-to-end pipeline for generating on-demand exocentric perspectives given any EOB viewpoints.
-Additionally, we integrate the feature for geometrically accurate ROV positioning into those views for an interactive ROV teleoperation experience in challenging underwater applications.
-With these features, an operator can \textit{slide across} multiple EOB viewpoints for the best view, see where the ROV is, and get comprehensive peripheral information for safe and efficient teleoperation.
+As shown in Figure~\ref{fig:intro}, the proposed console can generate multiple exocentric views from past egocentric images, with a virtual ROV model projected on the images as if it were taken by a \textit{third person} following the robot. \extension{Our early work introduced the idea of \textbf{EOB} (Eye On the Back) visuals~\cite{islam2024eob}, envisioning a single third-person view from immediately behind the ROV to facilitate better teleoperation.
+Our recent work materialized this idea in \textbf{EgoExo}~\cite{abdullah2024ego}, by formalizing an AR-based framework that generates on-demand exocentric imagery from any EOB viewpoint.
+It also integrated the feature for geometrically accurate ROV positioning into those views.
+This work further advances this direction of research by introducing \textbf{EgoExo++}, a dynamic 2.5D exocentric visualization -- analogous to a bird's-eye view in terrestrial contexts -- that offers an interactive and semantically enriched perspective of the environment.
+Importantly, our approach is closed-form and solely geometry-driven, ensuring accuracy and real-time efficiency without reliance on data-driven methods or training biases.
+The envisioned interface supports both fore-aft transitions across multiple \textit{EOB views} and an interactive, rotatable $360\degree$ exocentric perspective, enabling a safer and more informed ROV teleoperation.}